 When a mala bead breaks, it is believed to signify the completion of a cycle or the fulfillment of a wish.

-Some people also believe that it is a sign that the mala has absorbed negative energy and needs to be replaced or cleansed.
+Some people also believe that it is a sign that the mala has absorbed negative energy and needs to be replaced or cleansed with pure light.

 Mala beads aren't for seasoned yogis or people who want to go deep in their spiritual practices.
 Anyone can use them as tools to start practicing meditation or can be worn as a necklace, or wrapped around your wrist several times.

-Wrist Malas, or bracelets, are a great alternative to the long ones.
+Wrist Malas, or a mala bracelet, is a great alternative to the long ones.
 They are easy to wear, are beautiful, and you can use them for practice or as a reminder no matter where you are.

 Here at our shop, we are always seeking out new gemstones and creating new yoga jewelry designs.
-Below are our most recent creations, or our healing gemstone collection.
+Below are our most recent creations.

 What's your experience with meditation tools?
-Do you use meditation malas?
+Do you use meditation mala beads?
 Share your thoughts with us in the comments.